goscickiw/Analog-Video-Comb-Filter/README.md

 SAA4961 provides aditional support for PAL M, N and NTSC M systems.

+When using the SAA4963 integrated circuit, only the NTSC M system is supported.

 The board is designed to fit inside a KRADEX Z-76 enclosure.

 ### Circuit description

 A composite video signal is fed in through an RCA connector.
-The signal is terminated with a 75 ohm resistor and fed to U2, U3 and U5 through 100 nF capacitors.
+The signal is terminated with a 75 ohm resistor and fed to U2 (or U6), U3 and U5 through 100 nF capacitors.

 The LM1881 sync separator (U5) uses the composite video signal to generate a burst gate signal.
 The burst gate signal passes through a 74HC04 inverter (U4) to the MC44144 subcarrier PLL (U3).

 U3 uses the composite video signal and the burst gate signal to generate a subcarrier frequency synchronized to the colorburst of the composite video signal.
-This subcarrier signal is then passed to the FSC input of U2.
+This subcarrier signal is then passed to the FSC input of U2/U6.

-The SAA4960/61 comb filter (U2) is fed with the composite video signal and the synchronized subcarrier signal.
+The SAA4960/61/63 comb filter (U2 or U6) is fed with the composite video signal and the synchronized subcarrier signal.
 The jumpers SYS1 and SYS2 set the video standard, and the jumper LPF can be used to disable the input low-pass filter.
-This circuit outputs filtered luminance and chrominance signals and a delayed composite video passthrough signal.
+This circuit outputs filtered luminance and chrominance signals and a delayed composite video passthrough signal (when using SAA4963, the CVBYP jumper has to be shorted to allow composite video passthrough).
 Those signals are then fed to the output amplifiers built using bipolar transistors.

 Each output amplifier is built from two BC548 NPN transistors and a BC558 PNP transistor.
 The output signals from the SAA4960/61 are DC-biased by around 1V, so DC decoupling capacitors are not required to properly DC-bias the base of the transistors.
 This allows the signal black level to stay at the same voltage regardless of what is being displayed.